cloudflavor/oscar/README.md

 # oscar

-A GitOps automation bot for VCS platforms.
+A GitOps automation bot for VCS platforms that is hosted on Cloudflare Workers.